William-g7/BC-Cancer-Event-Management-System/README.md

 ## Project Description

 The BC Cancer Foundation aims to enhance donor engagement through a streamlined Donor Engagement Optimization System.
-This project addresses the challenges in managing event invite lists by facilitating collaboration among event organizers/fundraisers and coordinators.
+This project addresses the challenges in managing event invite lists by facilitating collaboration among event organizers/fundraisers and coordinators. details of the project can be found in the [README.md](Project/README.md) file.

 The web application is organized within the `donor-engagement-system` folder, which contains three main components: